 Most experiments declare a winner when one variation displays a higher conversion rate or average revenue than the original.
-However, this only tells you which variation converted best on average, and therefore only tells you half the story.
+However, this only tells you which variation converted best on average and only tells you half the story.

 For example, Variation A might look like it converts 10% better overall than all other variations.
-Post-experiment segmentation might show that Variation A converts 20% worse for all iPad users, and that on other devices it converts even better than 10%.
+Post-experiment segmentation might show that Variation A converts 20% worse for all iPad users and that on different devices, it converts even better than 10%.

-With this knowledge, you might choose to serve iPad users a different variation than is served to other devices, generating an even better conversion rate overall.
+With this knowledge, you might choose to serve iPad users a different variation than other devices, generating an even better conversion rate overall.

-It is also important to not rest on your laurels – remember that no website is ever fully optimised.
-Things change over time and it may be that your winning variation will need revisiting further down the line to ensure its long term validity.
+Remember that no website is ever fully optimised.
+It is also important not to rest on your laurels.
+Things change over time, and it may be that your winning variation will need revisiting further down the line to ensure its long term validity.

-Effective CRO leads to making better busienss decisions.
+Effective CRO leads to making better business decisions.
 Find out more about our CRO services.

 Want to find out more about conversion optimisation?
-Check out these other blog posts and case studies from Fresh Egg:
+Check out these other blogs from us:

 - How to Sell Insurance to Irrational Customers

 - The Top 10 Conversion Rate Optimisation Myths